crate/cloud-howtos/docs/create-org.rst

 roles in CrateDB Cloud`_.

 The *Audit Log* tab allows the organization admin access to the audit log.
-For more details on these tabs, see the description in our :ref:`Documentation
+For more details on these tabs, see the description in the Console `Overview`_.
-<overview-org-overview>`.

 To create a new project within the organization, go to the *Projects* page after creating your organization.
 A description of this process can be found